 This means the investors who buy these bonds will not have to pay federal tax on the interest income they get.
 Owing to this benefit, such bonds usually carry a lower interest rate.
-One can consider this difference in the interest rate as the subsidy from the government to the private business.
+One can consider this difference in the interest rate as a subsidy from the government to the private business.

-IRBs are part of the securities, called private-activity bonds.
+IRBs are part of the securities called private-activity bonds.
 These bonds are different from the ones that the government issues to fund its own projects, such as developing schools, hospitals, and more.

-One of the objectives of the govt. in issuing private-activity bonds is to lower unemployment and boost economic growth.
+One of the objectives of the government in issuing private-activity bonds is to lower unemployment and boost economic growth.
 The direct benefit of the issue, however, goes to the private business.
 IRBs are the most popular type of private-activity bonds.

 IRBs got popular after World War II.
-At the time, Southern states used them to attract the Northern manufacturing businesses.
+Southern states used them at the time to attract the Northern manufacturing businesses.
 These bonds got so common by the 1960s that the authorities started worrying about the loss in revenue because of their tax-exempt feature.
 Thus, the government started putting limits on the use of the bond proceeds.
 Also, restrictions were placed on the volume of bonds.